Broadcast Product: Redefining Shape-aligned Element-wise Multiplication and Beyond: Conflicts of Mathematical Symbols

-\section{Conflicts of mathematical symbols}
+\section{Conflicts of Mathematical Symbols}

 Here we discuss the issue of symbols for element-wise multiplication.
-As shown in Table~\ref{tab:symbols}, the symbols used to represent element-wise multiplication (Hadamard product) are very diverse and most of them conflict with other mathematical operations.
-In fields such as optimization and machine learning, $\odot$ is often used for the Hadamard product \cite{markovsky2012low,bengio2016deep,kochenderfer2019algorithms}; however, $\odot$ is frequently used for the Khatri-Rao product in tensor decomposition \cite{cichocki2007nmf,kolda2009,strang2019linear}.
-On the other hand, in fields such as tensor decomposition, $\circledast$ and $*$ are used for the Hadamard product \cite{cichocki2007nmf,kolda2009}; however, $\circledast$ and $*$ are often used for convolution in signal and image processing \cite{jain1989fundamentals,strang2019linear}.
-The symbol $.*$ does not conflict, but there is concern that it is confusing because it is necessary to distinguish between the presence and absence of ``$.$''.
+As shown in \cref{tab:symbols}, the symbols used to represent element-wise multiplication (Hadamard product) are very diverse and most of them conflict with other mathematical operations.

 Since the symbol $\boxdot$ for the broadcast product proposed in this paper does not conflict and can also be used for the Hadamard product, it may solve such problems.
-Noting that the broadcast product is a generalization of the Hadamard product, all symbols of the Hadamard product can be replaced with $\boxdot$.
-In other words, we can represent both the Hadamard product and the broadcast product using only one symbol $\boxdot$.
-Finally, we can propose a set of conflict-free notation such as for the topics of signal processing application of tensor decompositions: \begin{itemize} \item outer product $\circ$, \item Kronecker product $\otimes$, \item Khatri-Rao product $\odot$, \item Hadamard product (with broadcast option) $\boxdot$, \item element-wise division (with broadcast option) $\boxslash$, \item convolution $\circledast$ and \item t product $*$. \end{itemize} In this paper, we used $\odot$ and $\boxdot$ for the Hadamard product and the broadcast product, respectively.
-It does not follow the proposed notation set, but it was necessary because of the definition of the broadcast product using the Hadamard product.
-In addition, there is no special intention for the use of $\odot$ for the Hadamard product behind it, although it might be somewhat friendly to the machine learning community.
+In addition, we can represent both the Hadamard product and the broadcast product using only one symbol $\boxdot$.
+A promising set of conflict-free notations would be given as follows. \begin{multicols}{2} \raggedcolumns \begin{itemize}[leftmargin=*, itemsep=0pt] \item outer product $\circ$ \item Kronecker product $\otimes$ \item Khatri-Rao product $\odot$ \item Hadamard product (with broadcast option) $\boxdot$ \item element-wise division (with broadcast option) $\boxslash$ \item convolution $\circledast$ \item t-product $*$ \end{itemize} \end{multicols} Note that this paper does not follow the above notation set, but it was necessary because of the definition of the broadcast product using the Hadamard product and discussing their relationship.